smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 ------

-:ref:`Mixins <mixins>` can be added to a shape using the optional :token:`smithy:mixins` clause of a shape definition.
+:ref:`Mixins <mixins>` can be added to a shape using the optional :token:`smithy:Mixins` clause of a shape definition.

 For example: